1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

 -   [OpenAPI 3.0 JSON File for Open Badges API](https://purl.imsglobal.org/spec/ob/v3p0/schema/openapi/ob_v3p0_oas.json)
 -   [OpenAPI 3.0 YAML File for Open Badges API](https://purl.imsglobal.org/spec/ob/v3p0/schema/openapi/ob_v3p0_oas.yaml)
 -   [Open Badges 3.0 JSON-LD Context File](https://purl.imsglobal.org/spec/ob/v3p0/context-3.0.1.json)

-### Relationship between VC and CLR/OB

-New to this version of the specification, the data model of both CLR and OB adopts the convention of the [[VC-DATA-MODEL]].

-Since Verifiable Credentials are extensible by design, CLR/OB defines a set of extensions (also called profile) for reflecting the domain both specifications
-cover: learning achievements, alignment with educational/workforce frameworks, etc. CLR/OB also defines the verification algorithm for these credentials, as well as a set of services for exchanging these credentials.

-That means that `ClrCredential` and `AchievementCredential` are, in fact, Verifiable Credentials, and can be used wherever a Verifiable Credential can be.
-This assertion is not bidirectional, thus a Verifiable Credential might not be an CLR/OB Credential.
-Only those credentials with the extension set defined by the CLR/OB spec, and verifiable via CLR/Ob verification algorithm, can be treated as CLR/OB Credentials.